smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

        - If AUT values are not specified, then this parameter is ignored.
 But if AUT values are specified, then this User name will be referenced.
        - An LSAM Dynamic Variable token can be used to provide the User Name.

-    For OpCon Enterprise Manager File Arrival jobs, the User name specified in the job master record is applied to this parameter.
+    For OpCon OpCon User Interface File Arrival jobs, the User name specified in the job master record is applied to this parameter.
 The File Arrival job itself always runs under the authority of the SMANET Agent user profile.
 For Batch Jobs, specifiy the job user name that has authority to use the LSAM CHK* command utility, and then put the name of the user whose authority must be checked into the AUTUSER command parameter.

 - AUT
   - *NONE